 Warner, now a senior S&P investor-relations director, did not respond to e-mails or telephone messages left at her home.

 “This market is a wildly spinning top that is going to end badly,” Tesher, managing director for cash CDOs, wrote in his confidential working notes in December 2006, according to the government lawsuit.

 It ended badly for banks such as Citigroup and Bank of America Corp.
-(BAC), which were named as victims in the lawsuit even though they created some of the CDOs that S&P rated.
+(BAC:US), which were named as victims in the lawsuit even though they created some of the CDOs that S&P rated.
 The Justice Department sued S&P under the Financial Institutions Reform, Recovery and Enforcement Act of 1989, which prohibits fraud against financial firms that receive government insurance.